ingo/ingo.github.io/_recipes/blueberry_bagel_bread_pudding.md

 category: Desserts
 description: This bread pudding gives the classic comfort food a fun twist by using blueberry bagels and folding in fresh blueberries.
 The custard-soaked bagelssoften into a sweet, fruity bread pudding flecked with bursts of fruit.
+Using bagels instead of bread gives this an extra chewy texture.
+The blueberries provide little pockets of jammy sweetness in each bite.
+Top with whipped cream or vanilla ice cream.
 image: blueberry_bagel_bread_pudding.jpg
 size: 6 servings
 time: 1 hour